-Contracting Without a License
+Contracting Without a License in Los Angeles, California

 The California Legislature has put in place certain professional licensure, insurance, and bondage requirements for general contractors.
 This is because structures built improperly, or out of compliance with California regulatory requirements may cause the people who own the property loss of value in their property and perhaps irreparable damage.